 The more likely cause, however, is that your dog is simply eating or drinking too fast.
 Mealtime can be extremely exciting for a dog, and he might get a little too excited as a result.
 A dog burp (or two!) is usually the result of ingesting food or water too quickly, which causes a buildup of air.
 Try giving him smaller portions.

 You could also try something called a “slow bowl,” or a slow-feed dog bowl.
 This type of bowl has small knobs that protrude from the middle portion of the feeding area that dogs have to work around in order to get their food.
 A slow-feed bowl could also help him stop swallowing as much air, which could, in turn, cut down on the burping.

 But, dogs being dogs, they also tend to eat things they shouldn’t, such as sticks or rawhide bones.
-If yours tends to do this on a regular basis, that could be sign he has gastric reflux.
+If yours tends to do this on a regular basis, that could be a sign he has gastric reflux.
 He either swallowed something too big for his digestive system or he passed something that irritated the lining of his stomach.
-Antacids could help with this issue, so talk to your vet to see what he or she things.
+Antacids could help with this issue, so talk to your vet to see what he or she thinks.

 There are some other potential causes of dog burps, and some of them can be very serious.
 Here are a few of those dog burp causes.

 – If a dog’s digestive system doesn’t do a good job of breaking down foods, the portions of food that aren’t properly absorbed can lead to fermentation by bacteria in the gut.
 This, in turn, leads to the formation of gas.
 Certain diseases that cause this problem include irritable bowel syndrome, inflammatory bowel disease, viral or bacterial enteritis, cancer, and others.